laoshanxi/app-mesh/doc/CONSUL.md

 # Consul Integration

-Application Manager can work as stand-alone mode and cluster mode when enable consul integration.
+Application Manager can work as stand-alone mode and cluster mode when enable Consul integration.
-- The hosted application is static in stand-alone mode, can only on-board application by CLI or REST APIs.
+- The hosted apps is static in stand-alone mode, can only on-board apps by CLI or REST APIs.
-- The hosted application is dynamic in cluster mode.
-The cluster will vote one leader to do the consul application schedule, and register to Consul for application service discovery.
+- The hosted apps is dynamic in cluster mode.
+The cluster will vote one leader to do the Consul application schedule, and register to Consul for application service discovery.

 ------